 There are several versions of livestream shopping that companies can adopt.
 The examples are typically one-to-many livestreams.
 This is structured more like a pitch than a one-to-one conversation, where the products are marketed through a celebrity or influencer to a mass online audience.

 The advertiser is able to adhere to the consumer’s needs, including interests, specific products, and any questions they may have.
 This leaves them with not only the product in their basket, but an experience that provides them with confidence.

-These are known to produce a higher conversion rates, average order values, and increase the chances of the customer returning to the brand.
+These are known to produce a higher conversion rates and average order values, as well as increase the chances of the customer returning to the brand.
 By making the live-streaming so personal, you are able to address the consumers’ needs with detail, aiding them to invest their money in the right company.

 More From Us:

 - China’s Live Streaming Market